999pingGG/tds/README.md

 Do a standard CMake build to build the tests.

 ## Motivation
-For learning purposes, sharing the data structures across my projects and having full control over them.
+For learning purposes, sharing the data structures across my projects, having full control over them and practicing profiling and optimization.

 ## Roadmap
 - Bitset
 - Pool
 - Dynamic AABB tree
+- Sparse set